Easy DIY Sugar Scrub Recipe for Smooth, Silky Skin

-1. Find a container.
-A mason jar or a few old body butter jars are ideal.
+- Find a container.
+A mason jar or a few old body butter jars would be ideal.
 Wash them out to ensure no contaminants will interfere with your mixture.

-2. Half fill the container with baby oil.
-(Keep your eyes open for BOGOF deals on this, especially if you want to make big batches.)
-I like to use the lavender or camomile varieties as they prevent me from having to add my own scents later on.
+- Fill the container halfway with baby oil.
+Keep your eyes open for BOGOF deals on this, especially if you want to make big batches.
+I like to use the lavender or chamomile varieties as they prevent me from having to add my own scents later on.

-3. Top up with sugar- just plain white, granulated sugar. (supermarket own brand or pound shop bags just as well as the posh stuff!)
+- Top up with plain, white, granulated sugar.
+Supermarket brand or pound shop bags work just as well as the posh stuff!
 Add enough to ensure that there is no clear separation between the ingredients when mixed together.

-4. Add a couple of drops of essential oil if required.
+- Add a couple of drops of essential oil if required.
 Personally, I think the baby oil smells good enough!
-Mix together with a spoon or spatula until you can no longer see separate ingredients- you may have to top up with a bit more sugar.
+Mix together with a spoon or spatula until you can no longer see separate ingredients.
+You may have to top up with a bit more sugar.
 (See photo for perfect consistency.)

 Proceed With Caution!

 For super smooth legs, I shave, scrub, shave and scrub again.
 Using a new razor will help prevent razor burn and ingrown hairs.
 Don't lean too hard when using the scrub- it exfoliates nicely with a soft touch.
-Rinse off the sugar to prevent any sticky situations, and the oil will double as a nice moisturiser too.
+Rinse off the sugar to prevent any sticky situations.
+The oil will double as a nice moisturiser, too.
 If you repeat this routine weekly, your legs will remain smooth at all times!

-To make the best of your new product, I recommend using it in the bath- but be careful, it's slippy!
-I recommend washing the bath/ shower down with an anti-grease soap afterwards- washing up liquid works well!
+To make the best of your new product, I recommend using it in the bath.
+But do be careful—it's slippy!
+I recommend washing the bath/shower down with an anti-grease soap afterward.
+Washing-up liquid works well!

 Your scrub is best used within a month, but considering it is so cheap to make, you will easily be able to use it up in that time.